AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/10/page02.md

       ![](../images/n56c23.png)

 ### Task 5: : Run the Pipeline and Submit the Job

+In this task, you will configure and run your machine learning pipeline on a compute cluster in Azure ML.
+Once the job completes, you will preview and record the model evaluation results for comparison.

 1. Make sure your pipeline is saved, then click **Configure & Submit** at the top of the screen.